DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step3.md

 `grep 'password' /tmp/tcpdump.log`{{execute interrupt T1}}

-Note that you are able to see the Key-Value store entry in cleartext.
+You are able to see the Key-Value store entry in cleartext.
 This proves that RPC traffic is not encrypted.

 ```shell